Home > Hub article > College – Making the Right Choice

 **Although the law says that a local authority must offer your choice of college unless it is deemed unsuitable for your young person’s needs or incompatible with the efficient education of other young people or use of resources it is not enough to name a setting that you believe can meet their needs.
 Other settings will also say they can meet need so you must to be able to say why they actually can’t.

-Transport – a placement is no good if a yp can’t get there
+Transport – a placement is no good if a young person can’t get there

-- Make no assumptions about transport – the LA will try not to provide it so have discussions early and make sure transport is seen as part of the placement
+- Make no assumptions about transport – LAs are always trying to cut this budget so have discussions early and make sure transport is seen as part of the placement

-- Transport can be provided by social care – but only if your yp has a social care package
+- Transport can be provided by social care post 18 – but only if your young person has a social care package

 - Current school reports

-- Ed psych report –this will only report on the school day but don’t dismiss it, especially if your yp is very different at home or in other settings as the comparison can be helpful
+- Don’t dismiss it, especially if your young person is different at home or in other settings – the comparison can be helpful

 - Private reports can be helpful